 When I started this blog I saw it as a means to communicate my own research with a crowd beyond ordinary researchers in academia.
 I also wanted a tool where I could present temporary research findings faster than slow-paced academic publications, and where I could be freer in form and writing.
 Very soon I found out that friends and colleagues felt the same needs.
 I extended this space to include text of theirs as well.
 At times strangers approached me to publish here and at times I have approached people to write something for me.
 A few times I have also after permission re-published texts that I found particularly interesting.

 Although it may shift over time main focus on blog posts published lays on conflict, peace and security on the African continent.
 I am also interested in images of Africa; how a diverse continent is portrayed in western/northern media and the politics around it.

 My personal research interest is conflicts/post-conflicts in West Africa in particular.
 I have researched and resided for several years in Liberia and Sierra Leone and followed the wars and post-war reconstructions since my first encounter with Sierra Leone in 1992.
 In addition to this I have written about the conflicts in Mali, CAR and Nigeria.
 In East Africa I have researched Somalia, with shorter stints of fieldwork in Nairobi and Dubai.
-For more information about this research see my pages at the Nordic Africa Institute and Uppsala University, or send me an e-mail: email@example.com
+For more information about this research see my page Uppsala University, or send me an e-mail: email@example.com